-- Insert the first SIMM edge connector at a slight angle into the socket of SIMM 1 close to the center of the board.
-Note that the SIMM is keyed and will only go in one way. - Push the SIMM back into the connector carefully until it snaps into place. - 3.
-Check to make sure the SIMM is inserted securely. - 4.
-Repeat Steps 1-3 for remaining SIMM in SIMM 2.
+- 1. Insert the first SIMM edge connector at a slight angle into the socket of SIMM 1 close to the center of the board.
+Note that the SIMM is keyed and will only go in one way. - 2.
+Push the SIMM back into the connector carefully until it snaps into place. - 3.
+Check to make sure the SIMM is inserted securely.